 - Important: contains the messages deemed important by Gmail’s filters.
 This lets you mark messages important by copying them to the folder and, possibly more—ahem—importantly, lets you set up email programs to notify you only about new messages in the Important folder, not all messages arriving in your Gmail inbox.

 A label you might think could be helpful but is not usually needed:

 - Starred: lets you keep a tap on starred emails; note this works; Gmail IMAP does support your email program’s flag or star, though: if you flag or star it here it will also be starred there—and vice versa.

-(How to configure Gmail IMAP folders available for access in email programs tested with Gmail in a desktop browser; updated October 2017; title image: StockUnlimited)
+(How to configure Gmail IMAP folders for email programs tested with Gmail in a desktop browser; updated October 2017; title image: StockUnlimited)